Gerry Collins (politician)

-James Gerard Collins (born 16 October 1938) is a former Irish Fianna Fáil politician who served as Minister for Foreign Affairs from March 1982 to December 1982 and 1989 to 1992, Minister for Justice from 1977 to 1981 and 1987 to 1989, Minister for Posts and Telegraphs from 1970 to 1973, Parliamentary Secretary to the Minister for Industry and Commerce and Parliamentary Secretary to the Minister for the Gaeltacht from 1969 to 1970.
+James Gerard Collins (born 16 October 1938) is an Irish former Fianna Fáil politician who served as Minister for Foreign Affairs from March 1982 to December 1982 and 1989 to 1992, Minister for Justice from 1977 to 1981 and 1987 to 1989, Minister for Posts and Telegraphs from 1970 to 1973, and a Parliamentary Secretary from 1969 to 1970.
 He was a Member of the European Parliament (MEP) for the Munster constituency from 1994 to 2004.
 He served as a Teachta Dála (TD) for the Limerick West constituency from 1967 to 1997.

 Early life

 Collins was born in Abbeyfeale, County Limerick, in 1938.
 The son of James Collins, his father was a former adjutant of the West Limerick Brigade of the Irish Republican Army during the Irish War of Independence.
-He took the republican side during the subsequent Civil War.
-He was elected to Dáil Éireann at the 1948 general election as a Fianna Fáil candidate.
+The father took the republican side during the subsequent Civil War and a quarter of a century later was elected to Dáil Éireann at the 1948 general election as a Fianna Fáil candidate.

-Collins was educated locally at St. Ita's College before later attending the Patrician College, Ballyfin.
+Gerry Collins was educated at St. Ita's College in Abbeyfeale before later attending the Patrician College, Ballyfin.
 Following the completion of his secondary schooling, he attended University College Dublin, where he became secretary of the Kevin Barry Cumann of Fianna Fáil.
-He unsuccessfully ran for Student Union president but was defeated by Brendan Ó Cathaoir.
+He unsuccessfully ran for Student Union president.
+He was defeated by Brendan Ó Cathaoir.
 Collins subsequently worked as a vocational school teacher.

 Political career

-Collins first became involved in politics in 1965, when he was appointed assistant general-secretary of Fianna Fáil.
+Collins first became involved in politics in 1965, when he was appointed assistant general secretary of Fianna Fáil.
 Following the death of his father in 1967, he was elected to Dáil Éireann for Limerick West in the subsequent by-election.
 He was also co-opted onto Limerick County Council and various other local committees.

 Following Fianna Fáil's re-election at the 1969 general election, Collins secured promotion as a Parliamentary Secretary to George Colley, the Minister for Industry and Commerce and the Gaeltacht.
 Here he largely had responsibility for the promotion of Gaeltacht affairs and the Irish language.